Is beef a water hog or a smoke screen?

 This is vastly different from chicken and pork production, which occurs almost entirely inside large-scale confinement houses.

 In a grass-finished beef operation, the amount of green water used is 97% because the cattle are raised exclusively on pasture.

-According to a recent LCA study, It takes less than 280 gallons of "blue" (irrigation) water to produce a pound of beef (and as low as 50-100 gallons per pound of grass-finished beef).
+According to a recent LCA study, it takes less than 280 gallons of water to produce a pound of beef (and as low as 50-100 gallons per pound of grass-finished beef).
 How do these numbers stack up to other staples often marketed as the most “sustainable” food choice?

 It takes about 410 gallons of blue water to produce a pound of rice, avocados, walnuts, or sugar.
 Consider the nutrient density of each of these foods: NONE can compete with the vitamins and minerals found in grass-fed beef.